maacpiash/KonSchool/README.md

 ## Data on schools

 The dataset on schools that is used for this system was compiled from several datasets that were originally collected from [Bangladesh Open Data](http://data.gov.bd/dataset).
-It contains the data on 14,274 schools across thecountry.
+It contains the data on 14,274 schools across the country.
 The SQLite database can be found [here](https://drive.google.com/open?id=1_MZnVRHl0ZLHEMab7lBhpUvuS3yaLoPZ).
 You can also use API endpoints to access the data (view the [REST API section](#REST-API) below for further instructions).

 The collection of data and its preprocessing is discussed in the [`docs`](https://github.com/maacpiash/KonSchool/tree/master/docs).